pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 The first `usize` of every `Inst` is its run-length encoding.
 The second `usize` of `LoopStart` and `LoopEnd` is the index of the instruction after the matching `LoopEnd` or `LoopStart` within the `Vec<Inst>`.
 Keeping track of these little additional pieces of information will allow us to implement a much more efficient interpreter and also produce much more efficient assembly from our compilers.

 We'll skip going over the remaining brainfuck interpreter code as it's very unexciting but you [can see it here]().
-Lets get to the fun part and try interpreting some brainfuck programs!
+Let's get to the fun part and try interpreting some brainfuck programs!

 > If you're following along using the [companion code repository](https://github.com/pretzelhammer/brainfuck_compilers) the command we'll be using to interpret brainfuck programs is `just interpret {{name}}` where `{{name}}` is the name of the brainfuck source file in the `./input` directory.